JOIN THE CONVERSATION IN...

 ABOUT THE SPEAKERS

-Learn more about Joshua’s work:
+Learn more about adrienne’s work:

-Learn more about Barbara’s work:
+Learn more about Toshi’s work:

 History tells us that ordinary folks coming together, organizing themselves at the grassroots level, and standing up and fighting for systemic change is the only way to create a better world.
 Today we are living through a health and economic crisis.
 We are watching essential workers across the country put themselves and their health at risk to support us as we navigate this pandemic.
 We have also felt a collective sorrow as the pandemic disproportionately ravages through Black and brown communities.